Intersections on tropical moduli spaces: WDVV equations and topological recursion

 \begin{proof} For general conditions, $F$ set-theoretically coincides with the set of curves satisfying the given incidence and valence conditions.
 Consider a general curve $C \in F$.
 Then $C$ is also a general curve in the Psi-product $X := \prod_{k=1}^n \psi_k^{a_k}$.
 As we cut down $X$ by $n$ point conditions and $\dim(F) =1$, the dimension of $X$ must be $n+1$, hence $C$ contains $n$ bounded edges.
-As $C$ is a rational curve, this implies $n+1$ vertices.
+This implies that $C$, as it is a rational curve, has $n+1$ vertices.
 Therefore there exists a vertex $V$ not adjacent to a marked leaf $x_k, k \in [n]$.
-Now, either one of the three adjacent edges is a contracted bounded edge.
+Now one of the three adjacent edges might be a contracted bounded edge.
 Then the deformation of $C$ in $F$ is given by changing the length of this edge, but this does not affect $\phi_{i,j|k,l}$ or $\phi_{i|k,l}$ by definition.
-Or, if all of the adjacent edges are non-contracted, the deformation of $C$ in $F$ is given by moving $V$ (and changing the lengths accordingly).
+Otherwise, if all of the adjacent edges are non-contracted, the deformation of $C$ in $F$ is given by moving $V$ (and changing the lengths accordingly).

 Note that the edge $v$ cannot be unbounded as its direction ``vector'' is not primitive.
 Therefore, if this deformation is supposed to be unbounded, $v_1,v_2$ must be unbounded.
 But in this case only the length of $v$ grows infinitely.
 But as $v$ does not separate any marked leaves, this does not change $\phi_{i,j|k,l}$ and $\phi_{i|k,l}$. \end{proof}